 Whatever meals you have on a regular basis, write those down first.
 This can be any meal of the day, including breakfast, lunch, dinner, snacks, AND dessert.

-Look at your fridge, freezer (I love these freezer containers, by the way), and pantry to see if you can turn certain items into meals.
+Look at your fridge, freezer, and pantry to see if you can turn certain items into meals.
 You can save A LOT of money if you eat what you already have, so don’t skip this step.

-These meals don’t have to be fancy… soup, salad, sandwiches, and such are wholesome meals when you use healthy ingredients.
-Your goal is to feed your family, not win Top Chef.
+These meal ideas don’t have to be fancy… soup, salad, sandwiches, and such are wholesome meals when you use healthy ingredients.
+Your goal is to feed your family, not win Master Chef.

-Step 5.
-Review your meal plan and update where necessary.
+Review your monthly food plans and update where necessary.

 - Did you end up with the same meat for 5 nights in a row?